 - As a result, you’ll notice that the numbers are displayed in their entirety.

-- How to Add Decimals in Excel (3 Easy Ways)
+- How to Remove Decimals Without Rounding in Excel

 3. Utilize Format Cells Dialog Box to Stop Excel from Rounding Up Decimals